Spectral-Finance/lux/lux/lib/mix/tasks/examples/telegram/README.md

 1. **Bot not responding**: Make sure your token is correct and the bot is running.
 2. **Webhook errors**: Ensure ngrok is running and the URL is correctly set.
 3. **Application crashes**: Check the logs for error messages.
+4. **Permission errors**: For group management features, ensure your bot has the necessary admin privileges in the group.

 ## Webhook vs. Polling